-Our approaches to helping CEOs create exceptionally strong management teams fall under three categories:
+Our approaches to helping CEOs create exceptionally strong management teams fall under four categories:

 - Getting the top team to click.
 We do this through such measures as setting rules for behavior at meetings; getting CEOs to master the art of asking questions and listening well to the answers (both what’s said and not said); designing the right cadence of meetings – types of meetings, frequency and content.

 - Evaluating individual team members and helping them power up their performance.
 Here we establish what a team member must be able to do given the company’s size, competitive standing, and future challenges.
 Then we evaluate performance through 360-degree feedback as well as the executive’s own perceptions.
 Then we prescribe the right education, training, incentives, roles or other measures that enable the company to achieve the performance it needs from a certain executive role.

 - Coaching the CEO to make decisions faster, and with greater confidence.
 We understand why many CEOs hesitate to make changes to their top team and we partner with them to analyze, understand the risks and costs and to make difficult steps forward.